 Significance is defined as a medium or high magnitude (2 or 3 rating) and duration greater than 1 year (3 or greater rating) and geographic extent >100 km2 (4 or greater rating).

-1 = Low Level of Confidence 2 = Medium Level of Confidence 3 = High Level of Confidence Probability of Occurrence: based on professional judgment:
+1 = Low Level of Confidence

+2 = Medium Level of Confidence

+3 = High Level of Confidence

 Scientific Certainty: based on scientific information and statistical analysis or professional judgment:

 ^a Considered only in the case where 'significant negative effect' is predicted.